Phone

 Signal transfer

 The analog cameras will transfer the signal to the Digital Video Recorder (DVR) in analog format.
 The analog stream will then be converted to a digital stream in the DVR.
-On the other hand, the IP video surveillance cameras will transfer signals in digital format over the ethernet networking infrastructure to the Network Video Recorder (NVR).
+On the other hand, the IP video surveillance cameras will transfer signals in digital format over the Ethernet networking infrastructure to the Network Video Recorder (NVR).
 This is much more efficient than an analog CCTV system.

-see; best VoIP PBX system in Kenya
+see; best IP PBX system in Kenya

 The Video Recorders